Work Group Summaries and Progress Updates

 Download the Charter

-Fraud Work Group
+Fraud and Scam Mitigation for Faster Payments Work Group

 Work Group Chair: Lee Kyriacou